Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Approximate Control Policies via the Bellman Inequalities

-\begin{theorem} Let \off be defined by the filtration $\calG_t$ as in \cref{def:canonical_filtration}.
-Assume the relaxation $\varphi(t,s)$ satisfies the Bellman Inequalities with loss $\BL$.
-For $t\in[T],s\in\S$, let $\calQ(t,s)\subseteq \Omega$ be the event where $\hUt$, as specified in \rabbi, is not a satisfying action.
-If $(\St,t\in[T])$ is the state trajectory when following the actions derived from \rabbi, then
+\begin{theorem} Let \off be defined by an augmented filtration $\calG_t$ as in \cref{def:canonical_filtration}.
+Assume the relaxation $\varphi(t,s)$ satisfies the Bellman Inequalities with loss $\BL$, and for all $(t,a)\in[T]\times\S$, let $\calQ(t,s)\subseteq \Omega$ denote the set of sample-paths where the action $\hUt$ taken by \rabbi is not a satisfying action.
+If $(\St,t\in[T])$ denotes the state trajectory under \rabbi, then

-\end{theorem} \begin{remark}[Bellman and Information Loss] The bound in \cref{theo:resolve} has two distinct summands.
-The term $\sum_t \Pr[\calQ(t,\St)]$ measures how often \rabbi takes a non-satisfying action, hence we refer to it as \emph{information loss}.
-On the other hand, $\sum_t \E[\BL(t,\St)])$ captures the fact that $\varphi$ ``almost'' has a DP representation, which defined before as the \emph{Bellman loss}. \end{remark}
+\end{theorem} \begin{remark}[Bellman and Information Loss] The bound in \cref{theo:resolve} has two distinct summands: The \emph{information loss} $\sum_t \Pr[\calQ(t,\St)]$ measures how often \rabbi takes a non-satisfying action due to randomness in sample paths; on the other hand, the \emph{Bellman loss} $\sum_t \E[\BL(t,\St)])$ quantifies violations of the Bellman equations made under the pseudo value-function $\varphi$. \end{remark}

-\longversion{ \begin{remark}[More General Actions] In order to present a precise rule on how to select an action $\hUt$ in \rabbi, we have assumed that $\varphi$ is based on an optimization problem.
-Nevertheless, \cref{theo:resolve} holds even if $\varphi$ has another representation, e.g., it is obtained through approximate DP techniques, but in this case the rule to select an action based on $\hatphi$ would be ad-hoc to the problem or special structure of $\varphi$. \end{remark} }

-\paragraph{Compensated Coupling:} To proof of \cref{theo:resolve} is based on the \emph{compensated coupling} approach introduced in~\citep{bayes_prophet}.
-The basic idea is as follows: Suppose we `simulate' controllers \off and \onl in parallel with same random inputs $\xit$, with \onl acting before \off; moreover, suppose at some time $t$, both controllers are in the same state $s$.
-Recall that, for any given state $s$ at time $t$, an action $\u$ is satisfying if \off's value does not decrease when playing $\u$ (see \cref{def:satisfying}).
+\paragraph{Compensated Coupling:} The proof of~\cref{theo:resolve} is based on the \emph{compensated coupling} approach introduced in~\citep{bayes_prophet}.
+The idea is to imagine`simulating' controllers \off and \onl with identical random inputs $(\xit:t\in[T])$, with \onl acting before \off.
+Moreover, suppose at some time $t$, both controllers are in the same state $s$.
+Recall that, for any given state $s$ at time $t$, an action $\u$ is satisfying if \off's value does not decrease when playing $\u$ (\cref{def:satisfying}).
 If \onl chooses to play a satisfying action, then we can make \off play the same action, and consequently both move to the same state.
-On the other hand, if \onl chooses an action that is not satisfying, then the two trajectories will separate; we can avoid this however by `compensating' \off so that he agrees to take the same action as \onl.
-Specifically, if the maximum loss is bounded by $\rmax$, increasing the reward earned by \off by $\rmax$ is enough to make him choose \onl's action.
-As a consequence, \emph{we have that the (compensated) \off and \onl follow the same actions, and thus their state trajectories are coupled}.
+On the other hand, if \onl chooses an action that is not satisfying, then the two trajectories may separate; we can avoid this however by `compensating' \off so that it `agrees' to take the same action as \onl.
+In particular, its always sufficient to compensate \off by the \emph{maximum loss} $\rmax$ to ensure its reward does not decrease by following \onl.
+As a consequence, \emph{the (compensated) \off and \onl take the same actions, and thus their trajectories are coupled}.